Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 Connect to myBackendVM with your AD account through the Bastion Host we created above .

-Get the Resource ID for the VM to which you want to connect.
-The Resource ID can be easily located in the Azure portal.
-Go to the Overview page for your VM and select the JSON View link to open the Resource JSON.
-Copy the Resource ID at the top of the page to your clipboard to use later when connecting to your VM.
+You need to get the Resource ID for the VM to which you want to connect.
+The Resource ID can be easily located in the Azure portal or with the *az vm show* command as we use below.

 ```azurecli-interactive
 export VM_ID=$(az vm show -n myBackendVM --resource-group $RESOURCE_GROUP_NAME -o tsv --query id)

 az network bastion ssh --name $BASTION_NAME --resource-group $RESOURCE_GROUP_NAME --target-resource-id $VM_ID --auth-type "AAD"
 ```

 ## TASK 6:  Enable and configure Just-in-Time (JIT) access for frontend VM SSH access